merkle-open/webpack-concat-text-plugin/README.md

 #### `name` (string, default: same as *Webpack `output.filename`*)

 The name of the output file.
-If it is not specified, the `output.filename` and the `files` glob string will be used as name.
-If the glob string doesn't have an extension, the name won't have on either:
+If it is not specified, the `output.filename` and the `files` glob string file extension will be used as name.
+If the glob string doesn't have an extension, the name won't have one either:

 ```js
 module.exports = {